Sendoushi/sublime-themes/README.md

 **4th step** - Select on the menu Sublime Text 2 > Preferences > Color Scheme > custom-themes > sendoushi-monokai

-This installation process is for **Sublime Text 2**, haven't tried it on the 3 yet.
+This installation process is for **Sublime Text 2** and doesn't work in Sublime Text 3, it has a different way to do themes.

 You may also just download, go manually to the **Packages** folder and get the sendoushi-monokai file inside.